 - Big Bear Zipline Tour: 9 High-Speed Ziplines & Suspension Bridge – Your 3-hour tour starts with an off-road ATV ride into the forest.
 Then, enjoy the adrenaline rush of the 9 ziplines!

-Escape rooms are popping up everywhere, so why not in Big Bear too?
+You don’t have to have to love the outdoors to enjoy your trip to Big Bear, CA. Indoor activities like escape rooms are popping up everywhere, so why not in Big Bear too?
 If you’re into problem-solving with your friends under time pressure, this activity is for you!